-Terence Callahan has served as a member of the DWS Americas Investment Committee since April 2023 and has served as Lead Transactions Officer and Team Lead Real Estate for the Eastern United States since March 2022.
+Terence Callahan has served as Head of Real Estate Transactions for the Americas, DWS, since April 2025, and a member of the DWS Americas Investment Committee since April 2023.
+Mr. Callahan served as Lead Transactions Officer and Team Lead Real Estate for the Eastern United States since March 2022.
 Prior to this, Mr. Callahan was a Transaction Officer from March 2013 and a Transaction Associate from March 2011 sourcing commercial real estate transactions throughout the Northeastern United States.
 Mr. Callahan joined DWS in 2006 as a real estate market research associate, being promoted to Assistant Vice President before transitioning to the transactions group in March 2011.
 Prior to this, Mr. Callahan worked in real estate market research at Sentinel Real Estate Corporation.
 Mr. Callahan holds a B.A. in History from Gettysburg College and an M.S. in Real Estate from New York University.